Thela Hun Ginjeet

 "Thela Hun Ginjeet" is a single by the band King Crimson, released in 1981 and on the album Discipline (1981).
 The song name is an anagram of "heat in the jungle", itself a euphemism for city-based crime.
 (The term "heat" is American slang for firearms or for police.)

 While "Thela Hun Ginjeet" is in 4/4 time, Robert Fripp's electric guitar plays in 7/8 time during much of the song, creating a polymetric effect.
 The middle section of the song features a recording of Adrian Belew's voice, which was covertly recorded at Fripp's direction.
 An agitated Belew related a story about how he was wandering around the Notting Hill Gate neighborhood of London where Discipline was recorded at Island Studios, while carrying a portable tape recorder and hoping to find inspiration for lyrics.
-Instead, he was confronted by a British Jamaican street gang who found his actions suspicious, and subsequently questioned by the police who thought he was possibly a drug dealer.
+Instead, he was confronted by a street gang who found his actions suspicious, and subsequently questioned by the police who thought he was possibly a drug dealer.